 4 medium sized chicken breasts (could use other chicken parts in this recipe such as thighs or legs)

 3 to 4 medium sweet potatoes, peeled and cut in chunks

 1 medium onion, chopped (I use purple onions)

-1/2 teaspoon salt
+1 teaspoon salt

-1/2 teaspoon paprika
+1/2 teaspoon black pepper

 Feel free to “share” with your friends by clicking on the Facebook, Pinterest or E-mail buttons at the bottom of each post.
 You can print by clicking on the printer icon below.

 Just a reminder to look on the right hand side of this page and type in your e-mail address so you don’t miss new posts when they come out!
 Your e-mail will not be shared with anyone.
-We have almost 20,000 e-mail subscribers and they are always the first to know about any new posts.
+We have more than 20,000 e-mail subscribers and they are always the first to know about any new posts.

 © The Southern Lady Cooks photos and text – All rights reserved.
 No copying, posting on other sites, or other uses allowed without written permission of the copyright holder